spirit-led-software/syslua/ARCHITECTURE.md

 3. **Immutability**: Package contents in the store are immutable.
 Changes happen by installing new versions, not modifying existing ones.
 4. **Simplicity**: Prebuilt binaries when available, human-readable store layout, straightforward Lua syntax.
 5. **Cross-platform**: First-class support for Linux, macOS, and Windows.
+6. **Composable Primitives**: Build on the smallest possible building blocks.
+Higher-level abstractions (packages, services) are composed from lower-level primitives (derivations, fetch functions).
+This enables maximum flexibility and reusability.

 ## Crate Structure